NEW: Iraqi security forces kill two ISIS suicide bombers in eastern Mosul

 One challenge is differentiating ISIS fighters from civilians.
-The terror group is reported to have brought tens of thousands of civilians -- mostly women and children -- into the city to be used as human shields, a known tactic it uses to ward off airstrikes
+The terror group is reported to have brought tens of thousands of civilians – mostly women and children – into the city to be used as human shields, a known tactic it uses to ward off airstrikes and ground assaults.

 Inside Mosul, fewer people are attending prayers at mosques as civilians try to stay away from ISIS locations, witnesses said.

 As they go head to head with ISIS in Mosul, coalition forces are pushing from other directions in an attempt to squeeze the militants out.

 There were some signs Thursday the efforts were working.

 Witnesses said airstrikes over the past few days had forced ISIS to largely abandon checkpoints inside the city, manning them only at night.